playframework/playframework/documentation/manual/gettingStarted/HelloWorldTutorial.md

 [[images/play-stack.png]]

 Play APIs are available in both Java and Scala.
 The Framework uses [Akka](https://akka.io) and [Akka HTTP](https://doc.akka.io/docs/akka-http/current/index.html) under the hood.
 This endows Play applications with a stateless, non-blocking, event-driven architecture that provides horizontal and vertical scalability and uses resources more efficiently.
-Play projects contain Scala components, but you do not need to learn Scala to use Play successfully if you are a Java developer.
+Play projects contain Scala components, but because Play has a Java API, you do not need to learn Scala to use Play successfully if you are a Java developer.

 Here are just a few of the reasons developers love using Play Framework:

 - Its Model-View-Controller (MVC) architecture is familiar and easy to learn.
-- Direct support of common web development tasks and hot reloading save precious development time.
+- Direct support of common web development tasks and hot reloading saves precious development time.
 - A large active community that promotes knowledge sharing.
 - Use of [Twirl templates](https://github.com/playframework/twirl) to render pages.
 The Twirl template language is:
   - Easy to learn